lxc86739795/lxc86739795.github.io/index.md

 _Vehicle Retrieval and Trajectory Inference in Urban Traffic Surveillance Scene_.
 ICDSC 2014: 26:1-26:6

 ## Activities
+Journal Reviewer: IEEE TMM, ACM TOMM, IEEE TITS, MTAP, ...

+Conference Reviewer: CVPR, ACM MM, ICME, ICASSP, ICIP, ...

 ## Awards and Honors
+IEEE ICME Best Student Paper Award, 2016, "_Large-scale vehicle re-identification in urban surveillance videos_"

 ## Datesets

 ### VeRi
+VeRi is a large-scale benchmark dateset for vehicle Re-Id in the real-world urban surveillance scenario.
+It contains over 50,000 images of 776 vehicles captured by 20 cameras covering an 1.0 km^2 area in 24 hours.
+The images are captured in a real-world unconstrained surveillance scene and labeled with varied attributes, e.g. BBoxes, types, colors, and brands.
+Each vehicle is captured by 2 ∼ 18 cameras in different viewpoints, illuminations, resolutions, and occlusions, which provides high recurrence rate for vehicle Re-Id in practical surveillance environment.
+It is also labeled with sufficient license plates and spatiotemporal information, such as the BBoxes of plates, plate strings, the timestamps of vehicles, and the distances between neighbouring cameras.

 ### ViSR
+ViSR si a large-scale and high-quality Video based Social Relation dataset.
+It contains more than 8,000 video clips cropped from over 200 movies of various types.
+It not only covers most common social relations in daily life with balanced class distribution, but also contains various scenes, environments, and backgrounds, which makes ViSR a challenging dataset. the length of most clips is limited in 30 seconds to keep the stable scenes, which reduces the ambiguity of relations in videos.

 _last Update: **March, 2019**_